AhmedAmineDAOU/REST-with-Springboot/README.md

 # REST with Spring Boot

-A simple Spring Boot project demonstrating a REST API implementation.
-This project uses Maven for dependency management and follows the Model-View-Controller (MVC) architecture.
+A simple Spring Boot project demonstrating a REST API implementation (GET request).
+This project uses Maven for dependency management.

-## Features
-- **RESTful API**: Supports basic CRUD operations.
-- **Spring Boot**: Lightweight Java framework to build microservices.
-- **Maven**: Project dependency management.
-- **Java 17**: Modern Java features and enhancements.

 ## Prerequisites
 - **Java 17** or later